Introduction to Debt Recovery Tribunals (DRT)

 The firm’s lawyers have extensive experience in handling DRT cases and have successfully represented several clients in such matters.
 The firm has a reputation for providing high-quality legal services and is committed to ensuring that the borrower’s rights are protected.

 In addition to DRT cases, Century Law Firm also handles cases under the SARFAESI Act.
+Our team of experienced lawyers is well-versed in the intricacies of the SARFAESI Act and can provide comprehensive legal support.
 The SARFAESI Act provides for the recovery of secured loans by the lender without the intervention of a court.
 The Act empowers the lender to take possession of the secured assets and sell them without the borrower’s consent.
 However, the borrower has certain legal rights under the Act and can challenge the lender’s actions.

 Century Law Firm’s lawyers are well-versed in the provisions of the SARFAESI Act and can provide effective legal representation to borrowers.
 The firm’s lawyers can challenge the lender’s actions, raise defenses, and also explore settlement options.
 The firm has successfully represented several borrowers in SARFAESI cases and is committed to protecting their legal rights.